Enforcement powers for irresponsible dog owners

 - reduce the number of stray dogs

-- enable authorised officers to request dogs are put on leads when necessary
+- enable authorised staff to request dogs are put on leads when necessary

 - tackle dog fouling issues